minhkhoi1026/covid-prediction-prophet/README.md

-# covid-prediction-prophet
+# Covid Prediction using Prophet Model
-An experiment on Ho Chi Minh City covid data using Prophet model
+An experiment on Ho Chi Minh City covid data using Prophet model.